golubitsky/explorations/docker_gpu/README.md

 This appears to succeed.

-Need to devise a test to confirm that GPU is actually used.
+Need to devise a test to confirm that GPU is actually used (start [here](https://www.tensorflow.org/tutorials/quickstart/beginner)?).